 Students must be free to pursue knowledge in an open environment.
 Any petition for student involvement in research projects that imposes either explicit or potential restrictions that could affect students’ academic research and publications must be vetted by the Standing Committee on Restricted, Proprietary, and Classified Research and approved by Chancellor or Chancellor’s designee.
 Concurrence by the department chair or graduate advisor must also be provided to the student(s).
 Students may not engage in classified research as part of their formal academic work.
 This information is available at http://www.colorado.edu/vcr/restricted-proprietary-and-classified-research.

-The Graduate School accepts theses electronically only, uploaded as a pdf document, through the ProQuest website: http://www.etdadmin.com/colorado.
+The Graduate School accepts theses electronically, uploaded as a pdf document, through the ProQuest website: http://www.etdadmin.com/colorado.
 This site contains information on converting word documents to pdf documents, and has a helpful section of frequently asked questions.
 The uploaded thesis is expected to be the final version, approved by the faculty advisor and committee.
-In addition to the complete copy submitted electronically, a hard copy of the signature page with original or electronically obtained signatures must be submitted to the Graduate School.
-This signature page is created as the second page of the document, and the hard copy must contain the signatures of at least two committee members, the chair of the committee and one other member.
-Further information can be found in the signature page section of this document.
+Students must also submit a thesis approval form (TAF) to ensure that the final copy has been accepted by the thesis committee.
+The TAF must be uploaded as part of the electronic thesis submission process through UMI/Proquest, as a supplementary file.
+Further information can be found in the TAF section of this document.

-To graduate in a given semester, the thesis and signature page must be submitted by a specific deadline.
-To determine the deadline for the semester in which you plan to graduate, please see the graduate school calendar on our homepage at http://www.colorado.edu/GraduateSchool/, or a list of deadlines at http://www.colorado.edu/GraduateSchool/academics/, selecting “Graduation Requirements,” clicking on the appropriate degree, and selecting “deadline sheet.”
+To graduate in a given semester, the thesis with Thesis Approval Form must be submitted by a specific deadline.
+To determine the deadline for the semester in which you plan to graduate, please see the graduate school calendar on our main website, or a list of deadlines by clicking on the appropriate degree, and selecting “deadlines.”
 For more information, contact your academic department or the Graduate School.

 At the time of submission, you will need to make publishing selections both for ProQuest and for the University of Colorado Boulder Libraries.